Reaching Zero Emissions

 Reaching zero emissions builds on our previous interdisciplinary work of assessing the need for rapid decarbonisation within the energy and transport sector and on bioenergy production through the former Manchester-led Supergen Bioenergy Hub, all intertwined with land use and food security.
 We explore near- and long-term energy and emissions futures for industry, transport and negative emission technologies.

+We take into account the roles of technology and industry, economic and non-economic policies, incentives, behaviours and societal changes.
 We assess how mitigation actions towards zero emissions interact with food security, energy security, energy access and development, material use and prosperity objectives.

 Our approach in this theme builds on our established suite of diverse methods that span engineering, physical and social sciences.
 We involve stakeholders from policy, industry and civil society.
 We use scenario development tools to explore and understand complexities and broader issues.

-We evaluate the financial, environmental and social implications of zero emission futures using quantitative and qualitative methods.
-Our outputs include the identification of barriers and opportunities for these sectors, novel business models and recommendations for policymakers to enable rapid emission reductions.
+Our key questions focus on the four sub-themes: circular economy, industry, transport and negative emission technologies, in addition to cross-cutting questions related to the Sustainable Development Goals.
+Collectively, our research, insights, practice, advocacy and arguments across these sub-themes will contribute to reaching zero emissions within global society.
 Reaching zero emissions aims to reach a range of stakeholders, including international and national policy-makers, the private sector, academia, publics and civil society, in both industrialising and industrialised nations.